Knight Ridder: Post-merger

-Iraq War
+Iraq War coverage

-In the run-up to the 2003 invasion of Iraq, Knight Ridder DC Bureau reporters Jonathan Landay and Warren Strobel wrote a series of articles critical of purported intelligence suggesting links between Saddam Hussein, the obtainment of weapons of mass destruction, and Al-Qaeda, citing anonymous sources.
+In the run-up to the 2003 invasion of Iraq, Knight Ridder DC Bureau reporters Jonathan Landay and Warren Strobel wrote a series of articles critical of intelligence suggesting links between Saddam Hussein, the obtainment of weapons of mass destruction, and Al-Qaeda, citing anonymous sources.
+Landay and Strobel's stories ran counter to reports by The New York Times, The Washington Post and other national publications, resulting in some newspapers within the Knight-Ridder chain refusing to run the two reporters' stories, with some choosing to substitute coverage from The Times.

-Landay and Strobel's stories ran counter to reports by The New York Times, The Washington Post and other national publications, resulting in some newspapers within the Knight-Ridder chain refusing to run the two reporters' stories.
-After the war and the discrediting of many initial news reports written and carried by others, Strobel and Landay received the Raymond Clapper Memorial Award from the Senate Press Gallery on February 5, 2004, for their coverage.
+After the war and the discrediting of many initial news reports written and carried by others, Strobel and Landay received the Raymond Clapper Memorial Award from the Senate Press Gallery in 2004, for their coverage.

 The Huffington Post headlined the two as "the reporting team that got Iraq right".
 The Columbia Journalism Review described the reporting as "unequaled by the Bigfoots working at higher-visibility outlets such as the New York Times, the Washington Post, the Wall Street Journal and the Los Angeles Times".

-Later after the war, their work was featured in Bill Moyers' PBS documentary "Buying The War" and was dramatized in the 2017 film Shock and Awe.
+Later after the war, their work was featured in Bill Moyers' PBS documentary "Buying The War" and was dramatized in Rob Reiner's 2017 film Shock and Awe.

 Purchase by McClatchy

+In February 2005, Knight Ridder purchased the Palo Alto Daily News and its four sibling publications.
+In August 2005, Knight Ridder sold the Detroit Free Press and Tallahassee Democrat to Gannett.
+In return, the company acquired the Idaho Statesman, The Bellingham Herald and The Olympian.

+In November 2005, the Knight Ridder announced plans for "strategic initiatives," which involved the possible sale of the company.
+This came after three major institutional shareholders publicly urged management to put the company up for sale.
+At the time, the company had a higher profit margin than many Fortune 500 companies, including ExxonMobil.
 On March 13, 2006, The McClatchy Company announced its agreement to purchase Knight Ridder for a purchase price of $6.5 billion in cash, stock and debt.
 The deal gave McClatchy 32 daily newspapers in 29 markets, with a total circulation of 3.3 million.
 However, for various reasons, McClatchy decided immediately to resell twelve of these papers.

-On April 26, 2006, McClatchy announced it was selling the San Jose Mercury News, Contra Costa Times, Monterey Herald, and St. Paul Pioneer Press to MediaNews Group (with backing from the Hearst Corporation) for $1 billion.
+The accumulative sale price $2.078 billion.
+The San Jose Mercury and Contra Costa Times went to Bay Area News Group, co-owned by MediaNews.
+The St. Paul Pioneer Press and The Monterey County Herald went to Hearst Communications, who agreed to later resell them to MediaNews.
+The Philadelphia Inquirer and Philadelphia Daily News went to Philadelphia Media Holdings.
+The Akron Beacon Journal went to Black Press Media, The News-Sentinel went to Ogden Newspapers, the Duluth News Tribune and Grand Forks Herald went to Forum Communications Company, and Aberdeen American News went to Schurz Communications.
+Finally, the Wilkes-Barre Times Leader was sold to private investors in June 2006.